Architecture Program Accreditation

 Can you tell me whether my overseas qualification is recognised by AACA?

 The AACA considers applications on a case by case basis.
-Therefore, we do not to provide advice on a qualification until a full application together with supporting documentation and payment of the fee has been received.
-Details about AACA’s Provisional Assessment process is provided in the Explanatory Notes accompanying Form PA.
+Therefore, we cannot provide advice on a qualification until a full application together with supporting documentation and payment of the fee has been received.
+See here for information on AACA’s overseas assessment process and links to application forms.

 Can I send my application and documents to AACA electronically?